how does Washington state divide property

 The short answer to this question is: no.

-Our neighbor to the south, Oregon, along with most other states, practice what’s called equitable distribution.
-Essentially, this method views property as belonging to the individual spouse who earned it.
-No set rules for the division of property exist, but the court divides the assets between both parties in a fair and equitable manner.
+Our neighbor to the south, Oregon, along with most other states, uses equitable distribution.
+Essentially, no set rules for the division of property exist, but the court divides the assets between both parties in a fair and equitable manner.

-As stated, community property doesn’t mean courts split everything down the middle in a divorce.
-The general idea behind both approaches is similar, each aims to set both parties up as best as possible moving forward.
+The general idea behind both approaches is similar: each aims to position both parties as well as possible going forward.

 Related Reading: How Is Debt Divided in Washington State?